sift

 WP_Query is a class that performs the bulk of the heavy lifting in WordPress.
 While most modifications to theme templates don’t require dealing with this class directly, The Loop, Conditional Tags, and many other features rely on it, so it’s important to understand the scope of this powerful set of functions.

-As we begin to dig in to the mother of all WordPress classes, let’s focus on the simple yet powerful post__in parameter, which accepts an array of IDs of posts to retrieve.
+As we begin to dig into the mother of all WordPress classes, let’s focus on the simple yet powerful post__in parameter, which accepts an array of IDs of posts to retrieve.
 For example:

 $query = new WP_Query( array(